BrunoSarmento-dev/BrunoSarmento-dev/README.md

 - 🔥 <!-- Junior Web Developer & --> Technologies Enthusiast

-- 👯 Looking to collaborate on web development projects
+- 👯 Looking to collaborate on Python projects

-- 🌱 I’m currently learning **Typescript, React.JS and Node.JS**
+- 🌱 I’m currently learning **Python, SQL, FastAPI, Django**

 You can also find me or contact me at: